greglan/greglan.github.io/pages/physics/quantum/matrices.md

 * Hermitian/self-adjoint matrix: $$A = A^\dagger$$
 * Projectors are Hermitian
 * Normal matrix: $$AA^\dagger = A^\dagger A$$
+* Degenerate eigenvalue: more than one orthogonal state correspond to the same eigenvalue.
+The associated eigenspace is of dimension the number of orthogonal eigenvectors
+* Non-degenerate operator: operator which does not have any degenerate eigenvalues
 * Spectral decomposition: an operator $$M$$ is normal iff it is diagonalizable.
 Then, $$M = \sum_i \lambda_i \ket{i} \bra{i}$$ with $$\lambda_i$$ eigenvalues of $$M$$
 * A normal matrix $$A$$ is Hermitian iff $$Sp(A) \subset \mathbb{R}$$
 * Measurement operators are hermitian matrices.
 The observable values are the eigenvalues of the matrix